awsdocs/aws-data-exchange-user-guide/doc_source/subscription-verification-pro.md

 If you change the product offer terms after a subscriber makes the request, the terms for that subscriber reflect the terms as they were at the time of the request, not the updated terms\.
 Examples of changes to terms include the price, refund policy, or data subscription agreement\.
 If you changed the product offer terms after the request was submitted, a message is displayed in the approval pane of the AWS Data Exchange console to indicate there is a difference between current terms and the terms in place when the request was made\.

 The AWS Data Exchange console maintains a history of requests\.
 You control when you delete the subscriber’s contact details and personally identifiable information \(PII\)\.
+For more information about how to view the request history, see [Viewing subscription verification requests](#view-requests)\.

+You can also edit the subscription verification option after the product is published\.
+For more information, see [Editing a subscription verification request](#edit-requests)\.

  You can view, approve, or decline all subscription verification requests for all of your products on the **Subscription verification** page under **Publish data** on the AWS Data Exchange console\.
+For more information, see [Approve or decline requests](#approve-or-decline-requests)\.

 **Note**
 Each subscription request is uniquely identified using its ID\.
 The ID is visible to both the provider and the subscriber\.
 You can use the subscription request ID in your communications with the subscriber\.